mucsci-students/2023sp-420-G-J-IFY/README.md

 ## Version History
 ---

-- 0.2
- - Various bug fixes and optimizations
-- 0.1
+- 1.0.0
-  - Initial Release
+  - Initial CLI release

 ## License
 ---

-This project is licensed under the `<name here>` License - see the `LICENSE.md` file for details.
+This project is licensed under the `MIT` License - see the `LICENSE.md` file for details.

-## Acknowledgments
----

-Inspiration, code snippets, etc.